 FZS provides technical assistance to engage local communities in ecosystem conservation and management.
 Wildlife Management Areas (WMAs) are protected areas established by communities on village lands.
 Communities are able to generate revenues through wildlife tourism.
 FZS assisted in establishing two WMAs in the Serengeti ecosystem (Makao and Ikona) and is now working to ensure good governance and protection of these areas.

-FZS is working with the Serengeti National Park and District Councils to develop mechanisms for improving benefit sharing.
-The “Serengeti Conservation for Development Challenge” is a way to improve the equitability and transparency for the allocation of benefits to communities.
+FZS is working with the Serengeti National Park and District Councils to develop mechanisms for improving benefit-sharing.
+The “Serengeti Conservation for Development Challenge” is a way to improve equitability and transparency for the allocation of benefits to communities.
 It is a competitive program to reward villages that are demonstrating their commitment to conservation.
+Since 2020, a total of 61 development projects (health and education) have been awarded to communities based on positive conservation outcomes.

 Successful conservation is always the result of great teamwork.
 We collaborate with local communities, national authorities, and conservation organizations.
 Our partners make our conservation work possible.